Introduction to systemd

 Note

-For the best test results, make sure you run the test suite from a system that is booted by the same systemd version you are rebuilding.
+For the best test results, make sure you run the test suite from

 Now, as the root user: